wasteofplus/wasteof.plus/README.md

 - Clean up code

 ## License:
-wasteof.addons is licensed under the BSD-3 license. read it [here](LICENSE)
+wasteof.addons is licensed under the BSD-3 license. read it [here](LICENSE).
+It is primarily maintained by @imadeanaccount1.

+## Motivation
+Make wasteof.money better by adding cool community-requested features that may or may not necessarily fit into the actual social media and may or may not be wanted by everybody (users will have the option to turn on/off addons.)